 Leading a Non-Profit Board

-Nonprofit organizations play a critical role in the economy of the Commonwealth.
-From Healthcare to Social Services, Education to the Arts, they are part of the fabric of our quality of life-often providing the pivotal link between the public and private sectors that enables successful collaboration.
-Serving as a director of a nonprofit can be a very fulfilling experience-providing the opportunity to combine one's expertise with a passion for the mission of the organization.
-And increasingly, the governance of nonprofits has evolved to levels of sophistication and complexity similar to those at public companies.
-Our panel will discuss issues facing nonprofits and their boards today.
-From selection and recruitment of board members, to expectations and the role boards play in areas such as strategy and fundraising, we expect a lively and timely conversation.
-We welcome members of the Massachusetts Biotechnology Council, including its CEO, Bob
+Non-profit organizations play a critical role in the economy of the Commonwealth.
+From healthcare to social services, education and the arts they are part of the fabric of the quality of our life - often providing the link between the public and private sectors that enable successful collaboration.
+Serving as the director of a non-profit can be a very fulfilling experience providing the opportunity to combine one’s expertise with a passion for the mission of the institution.
+The governance of non-profits has increasingly evolved to the levels of sophistication and complexity similar to those at public companies.
+Our panel will discuss issues facing non-profits and their boards today - from the selection and recruitment of board members to the expectations of the role boards play in such areas as strategy and fundraising.
+We expect a lively and timely discussion.
+An important dimension will be representation from the Attorney General's office.

 Location and Time

 Offices of Morgan Lewis